QuartermindGames/ape/docs/forge/forge_room_editor.md

 ## Brushes

 Brushes are the primary building blocks of the world.
-To create a brush, you need to enter polygon mode
+To create a brush, you need to enter polygon mode and then using the grid, you can plot out the points that will form your brush.

+Once you're happy with your shape, right-click and the brush will be created instantly.